anonymousCSCode/ReSPlay/README.md

 2. Start the Appium server.

-&nbsp;&nbsp;&nbsp;&nbsp;To open Appium, type Appium followed by the IP address and the server port number, as shown as the bottom left of the Figure.
+   To open Appium, type Appium followed by the IP address and the server port number, as shown in Figure below.

+   Now, Appium is running and the REST HTTP is listening on the IP address (In this example, localhost 127.0.
+0.1 and the server port 4723).

 <div align="center">